himmAllRight/himmAllRight-source/content/post/sql-intro.md

 Strings (such as names), and be easily altered using functions like `UCASE` and `LCASE`.
-These two functions change the *displayed* text (the data is not altered) to be upper or lower case, respectively.
-Note: if staying compliant to the SQL standard, there is SQL function to *alter* the actual *data* to upper or lower case.
+These two functions change the *displayed* text (the data is not altered) to be upper or lower case.

 ```SQL
 mysql> SELECT * FROM tblUsersPts;